bdusell/singularity-tutorial/README.md

 You should get the same plot from before to show up.
-Note that it is not possible to do this using the Python installations provided by the CRC, since they do not include Tk, which is required my matplotlib.
+Note that it is not possible to do this using the Python installations provided by the CRC, since they do not include Tk, which is required by matplotlib.
 I have found this extremely useful for making plots from data I have stored on the CRC without needing to download the data to another machine.